 - hyperbaric oxygen

-There is currently no evidence that these treatments are effective, and parents should weigh the evidence and costs before investing in any therapies for their child.
+There is currently no evidence that these treatments are effective.
+Parents should weigh the research and financial costs before investing in any of these therapies for their children.

 Written by: the Healthline Editorial Team